Judge upholds corruption convictions of Lindberg, consultant

 The judge also rejected the defendants’ arguments that they were unlawfully entrapped by Causey and the government.
 Prosecutors “presented ample evidence for the jury to find that the defendants were predisposed to commit the offenses, as they were ready and willing to offer a bribe when given an opportunity,” Cogburn wrote.

-In a separate ruling Tuesday, Cogburn also ordered the forfeiture of $1.45 million within two independent expenditure committees that were designed to help Causey.
+In a separate ruling Tuesday, Cogburn also ordered the forfeiture of $1.45 million within the independent expenditure committees.
 Lindberg wrote $1.5 million in checks for the accounts, according to evidence.
 Appeals are possible.

 Former Lindberg company employee John Palermo, who also was indicted in the case, was acquitted by the trial jurors.